Killthebug/Bika-Lims-Wiki/GSoC-·-Inventory-Management-Module.md

 ###Functional description

-**a) Purchase Orders**
+####a) Purchase Orders

 Ordering Product Items are done integrated with Bika's current Suppliers structure, authorised users create purchase orders in the UI.
 Orders are printed and/or emailed to the supplier upon creation.
 The Orders can be printed and/or emailed at any time and its status (Pending, Dispatched, Received, Stored) will be displayed as well.

-*Further development*: Approved supplied and their contracts.
+> **Further development**: Approved supplied and their contracts.
 Vendor catalogue integration.

-**b) Products reception and storage.
-Labelling**
+####b) Products reception and storage.
+Labelling

 When new stock Shipment arrives, lab clerks check it in against pending orders, print barcodes labels, capture data such as expiration date, batch and item IDs.
 Vendor supplied labelling scanned in tracked to each individual container.

+As requested by [ISO/IEC 17025](http://en.wikipedia.org/wiki/ISO/IEC_17025), each product must have a physical and technical evaluation before reception.
+The user must fill a form with the questions the lab has defined previously in Bika Setup.
 Upon reception, the Purchase Order status is transitioned from "Pending" or "Dispatched" to "Received", the appropriate Product Items are created, and therefore, the products stock from the inventory updated.

 Products usually come packed in containers with different number of units, so the system automatically recalculates the number of individual units of product when the lab clerk receives an order.

 If the stock shipment doesn't contain some of the products ordered or some of them are defective, the lab clerk can create a new order with the missing/defective items, print and/or email the supplier.
 The new order will refer to the previous one for tracking purposes.

-**c) Storage management**
+####c) Storage management

 When the lab clerk receives the shipments, they are stored at barcoded storage locations.
 The storage locations are managed at hierarchical addresses, e.g.